 The reservation does not cause the MAF limit to be exceeded for itself or its neighbor mesh STAs.

-The number of reservations in its neighborhood MCCAOP periods does not exceed dot11MCCATrackStatesActive.
+The reservation does not cause dot11MCCATrackStatesActive to exceed dot11MCCATrackStatesCapable.

 If the conditions in item d) are satisfied, the responder shall send an MCCA Setup Reply frame to the MCCAOP owner with the MCCA Reply Code field in the MCCAOP Setup Reply element equal to 0: Accept, as defined in Table 9-282 (MCCA Reply Code field values).